What is a drug intervention?

 Who can benefit from a drug intervention?

 Individuals who have a long history with drug addiction and chronic relapse can benefit from a drug intervention.
 Additionally a person can benefit if they have a desire to stop using or drinking but cannot find the power within themselves to accumulate a significant period of continued sobriety.
-The family members and friends can also benefit from an intervention because they have had to put up with the addict’s
+The family members and friends can also benefit from substance abuse intervention because they have had to put up with the addict’s

 What happens after a drug intervention?

 A successful drug intervention ends in the drug addict agreeing to accept treatment.
 Arrangements are made prior to the intervention usually with both transportation services and a treatment center.
-Often times the intervention specialist will be in contact with the individual and family for the duration of treatment and can also assist in making plans for aftercare, also known as extended care.
+Often times the professional intervention specialist will be in contact with the individual and family for the duration of treatment and can also assist in making plans for aftercare, also known as extended care.
 Aftercare can include sober living, sober coaching, outpatient treatment services, therapy and group programs.